LiamCespedes/RepCheck/README.md

 Checks public opinion on a keyword, person, or company

 # REQUIREMENTS TO RUN
-TWINT and all other components required to run it Plotly
+TWINT and all other components required to run it, as well as Plotly